Statistical Mechanics 2025 - 2026

 Fokker Plank

-model, susceptibility.
+susceptibility.
 The mean field solution.
 The order parameter.
 The

 spontaneous symmetry breaking and the thermodynamic limit.
 The Landau